core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Uniqueness of Sender IDs within the group is enforced by the Group Manager.

-* The case A referred to messages including a Partial IV concerns only group requests, and same considerations from {{I-D.ietf-core-object-security}} apply here as well.
+* The case A in Appendix D.3 of {{I-D.ietf-core-object-security}} for messages including a Partial IV concerns only group requests, and same considerations from {{I-D.ietf-core-object-security}} apply here as well.

-* The case B referred to messages not including a Partial IV concerns all group responses, and same considerations from {{I-D.ietf-core-object-security}} apply here as well.
+* The case B in Appendix D.3 of {{I-D.ietf-core-object-security}} for messages not including a Partial IV concerns all group responses, and same considerations from {{I-D.ietf-core-object-security}} apply here as well.

-It follows that each message encrypted/decrypted with the same Sender Key is processed by using a different (ID_PIV, PIV) pair.
+As a consequence, each message encrypted/decrypted with the same Sender Key is processed by using a different (ID_PIV, PIV) pair.
 This means that nonces used by any fixed encrypting endpoint are unique.
 Thus, each message is processed with a different (key, nonce) pair.

 ## Management of Group Keying Material # {#sec-cons-group-key-management}